PAMM is a way for investors to put money to work by allocating a proportion of their account funds to other traders.

-Fees Don’t forget to check the manager’s fee!
+Fees Don’t forget to check the manager’s fees.
 Sometimes this can be as high as 75%.
-Now granted, if a trader is going to make a few thousand percent in profit over a year – which is not impossible when high leverage is used – then investors might not care about losing a big chunk of that on a management fee.
+If a trader is going to make a few thousand percent in profit over a year – which is not impossible when high leverage is used – then investors might not care about losing a big chunk of that on a management fee.

-On the other hand, remember, the trader has little to lose if things go “pear shaped”.
+On the other hand, remember, the trader may have little to lose if things go wrong.
 Especially if he hasn’t much of his own money at stake.
-Beware of traders who’re investing very low amounts of their own capital – they tend to “crash and burn”.
+Because of the nature of PAMM it’s wise to be cautious of traders who’re investing very low amounts of their own capital.

 Trade History Most of the PAMM managers choose to hide their trade and order history.
 So you don’t have any way to see which instruments are being traded nor the trader’s underlying strategy.
 That means you have to place a lot of faith in the performance data that’s provided.